In-game analysis reports

 Click a 🔎 to open a more detailed report.

-The Economy Balance report shows the amount of in-game currency earned, bought, spent and kept in the account on each level.
-The data is aggregated when a level is completed.
+The Economy Balance report shows the amount of in-game currency earned, bought, spent and kept in the account on each level or time period.

-Currency balance by level shows how much virtual currency is bought, earned, spent and kept in accounts on each level (chart or table mode)
+- Currency balance by level shows how much virtual currency is bought, earned, spent and kept in accounts on each level.

 The Virtual Goods & Purchases report shows the detailed overview of how users spend in-game currency.